Home/Blog/Well-Being/Pregnancy & Reproduction/Safe & Effective Natural Remedies for Pregnancy Acne

 Safe & Effective Natural Remedies for Pregnancy Acne

-Pregnancy acne is a common skin condition triggered by hormonal fluctuations, particularly during the first trimester.
+Pregnancy acne is a common skin condition triggered by hormonal fluctuations, particularly the rise in androgen levels during the first trimester [1].
+Studies suggest that the prevalence of acne during pregnancy can be as high as 42% [1].
 While not all pregnant women experience it, those with a history of acne or hormonal breakouts may be more prone.
-In some cases, pregnancy-related acne can be moderate to severe, affecting the face, chest, or back.
+In some cases, pregnancy-related acne may be moderate to severe, affecting the face, chest, or back.

-Many women are cautious about using over-the-counter (OTC) or prescription treatments during pregnancy due to potential risks to the baby.
-Fortunately, several safe, natural remedies for pregnancy acne can help manage breakouts and support healthy skin, without the need for harsh chemicals.
+Many women are cautious about using OTC or prescription treatments during pregnancy due to potential risks to the baby.
+Fortunately, several safe, natural remedies for pregnancy acne can help manage breakouts and support healthy skin, without the need for harsh chemicals, though results will vary, and they are not a substitute for professional medical treatment if acne is severe.

 When you’re pregnant, your hormone levels go up in the first trimester, which is when pregnancy acne starts to happen the most often.
-The higher level causes your skin to produce more of its natural oils.
+The higher level of androgens causes your skin to produce more of its natural oils, known as sebum.
+This excess sebum can clog pores and lead to breakouts.
 However, if you’ve had acne in the past or if your acne flares up at the start of your menstrual cycle, you’re more likely to get it again.

-Managing acne during pregnancy can be challenging, as many prescription and over-the-counter medications carry potential risks, including the possibility of birth defects.
+It is crucial to remember that managing acne during pregnancy can be challenging, as many prescription and over-the-counter medications such as oral isotretinoin, topical retinoids, and high-dose salicylic acid carry potential risks, including the possibility of birth defects [3].

 Talk to your doctor before you start any acne treatment while you’re pregnant or planning to get pregnant.
 Postpartum acne clears up on its own for some women, but it may require therapy for others.
 The duration and severity of postpartum acne differ from person to person.

 Postpartum acne is treated in the same way as pregnancy acne is treated.
-While breastfeeding, women may still want to avoid taking prescription-strength ointments and medications.
-Oral contraceptives help manage acne by regulating hormones.
+While breastfeeding, women may still want to avoid taking prescription-strength ointments and medications like topical retinoids [3].
+Oral contraceptives help manage acne by regulating hormones but are not used during pregnancy.
 He or she can help you figure out what the best and safest natural pregnancy acne remedies are.
+For moderate to severe acne, a physician may recommend safe alternatives like topical erythromycin or azelaic acid [3].

 Natural Remedies for Pregnancy Acne